keu/docs/tutorials/get-started-with-airflow-part-2.md

 - Add a provider to your Airflow environment.
 - Create and use an Airflow connection.
 - Create and use an Airflow variable.
-- Use the SimpleHTTPOperator to query an API.
+- Use the `GithubTagSensor` to wait for a tag to be added to a GitHub repository.
-- Use the SnowflakeOperator to create and query a table in Snowflake.
+- Use the `SimpleHTTPOperator` to query an API.

 ## Time to complete